spyhunter99/maven-pdf-plugin/src/site/markdown/exsum.md

 The only thing it is good for, is to confirm that the exsum-page generation works in the maven-pdf-plugin (modified).

-The exsum is a very brief document that is listed before the table of contents.
+The EXSUM is a very brief document that is rendered before the table of contents.

 You can define your own in your pom using the following snippet